Laughing-I-Fox/news_parser/README.md

 # news_parser
-News parser at python to collect top news from world fine souses.
+A python news parser for collecting top news from trusted sources.
+CBC, New York Times, Aljazeera, BBC.